 You can section and eat grapefruits as you would an orange, but one popular way involves slicing them in half around the middle, using a paring knife to cut each section between the membranes, and removing with a spoon.
 This takes a minute, but it's worth it!
 The riper they are, the better, not just taste-wise, but in the antioxidant power they offer.

 Health Benefits of Grapefruit

-A very good source of vitamin C and vitamin A, grapefruits provide an amazingly healthy wallop of nutrition with 120 percent and 53 percent of the recommended daily value, respectively.
-Grapefruits are also a good source of dietary fiber, which decreases the transit time in the colon.
+Grapefruits provide an amazingly healthy wallop of vitamins, namely A and C. They are also a good source of dietary fiber, which decreases the transit time in the colon.